 CHARGE Conference Information:

 The Foundation has hosted a biennial International CHARGE Syndrome conference each year since 1993.

 CHARGE Syndrome Research Information:

-The Foundation Research Committee reviews proposals from potential researchers and makes recommendations to the Board of Directors regarding research projects.
+The Foundation is committed to research into the causes, identification and treatment of CHARGE syndrome.
+Our Scientific Advisory Board and Research Committee help guide the Board of Directors in all areas of CHARGE related research.
 Please visit the Research page to read about their work or to learn more about the procedure for submitting a proposal.
 Current and past research listings are also available on the research page.